Everyone makes Mistakes!

 If someone says (s) he has an ultimate list of do’s and don’ts for new entrepreneurs, no!
 It’s not correct.
 The truth is entrepreneurs like us are as creative in mistake-making as many creative ideas we have.
-The only key to success is learning from those mistakes and move forward.
-Like I said before, as there is no definitive list but some common mistakes which are same across the board are:
+The only key to success is learning from those mistakes and moving forward.
+Like I said before, as there is no definitive list but some common mistakes which are the same across the board are:

-- Vague understanding about the target market
+- A vague understanding of the target market

 - Tries to do everything at once